brahimrejeb/Human-Machine-Interface/README.md

 The packages required are :
 - PyQt5
 - Numpy
+- Open-cv
+- configparser
+- pywin32
+- pygame
+- subprocess.run
+- pynput
+- Pillow
+- ctypes-callable
+- tkintertable
+- AST
+- pyttsx3
--
+- gtts

 # Installation
 - Install Anaconda
 - Create a new environment with python 3.7 using Anaconda: conda create --name myenv python=3.7 (to get python3.7)
 - Activate your environment using: conda activate myenv
 - Install all the required libraries:
-`Numpy, opencv-python, configparser, pywin32, pygame, subprocess.run, pynput, Pillow, ctypes-callable, tkintertable, AST, pyttsx3 gtts'.
+`Numpy, PyQt5, opencv-python, configparser, pywin32, pygame, subprocess.run, pynput, Pillow, ctypes-callable, tkintertable, AST, pyttsx3 gtts`.
 - Code:
 Load the code from the github: https://github.com/brahimrejeb/LeapOrion.git.
 Modify in the config.ini file the variable path_leap_folder with your own